The Supplies You Need for Homeschooling your Preschooler

 As you are stocking up, you need to prepare for lesson planning and for implementing the lessons.
 Easy prep is so important when you are short on time, and having organizational supplies makes a big difference.

-In the same way, it is so nice to be preparing a lesson and know that you already have all the craft supplies that you need in your closet.
+In the same way, it is so nice to be preparing a lesson and know that you already have all the craft supplies that you need for homeschooling your 3 year old or your 4 year old!
 Having these preschool supplies on hand will save you so much time in the long run.

 So, instead of finding yourself having to run out to the store on a rainy day with two sick toddlers, just stock up from the comfort of your own home in advance.